Why should I get my Caravan, Motorhome or Folding Camper Serviced?

 Although not a member of the scheme, the engineers of KCE Ltd are trained to the same standard (if not higher) than their colleagues in mobile and fixed AWS workshops.
 All work is carried-out to AWS standards and often to a much higher standard (particularly in relation to electrical and gas safety checks where additional tests are performed).
 Please contact us if you require any further information about what is covered in the annual service or to arrange your next service.

 Does the cost of the service cover any required parts?

 Any lubricants used during the service are covered by the cost.
-Any additional parts used (including ‘one-shot’ hub nuts) will be itemised on your bill and charged separately.
+Any additional parts used (including ‘one-shot’ hub nuts, road lamps etc.) will be itemised on your bill and charged separately.

-What happens if the engineer discovers a problem that can’t be immediately remedied fixed?
+What happens if the engineer discovers a problem that can’t be immediately remedied or fixed?

 Please contact us if there are specific repairs that you are aware of as they can often be quoted for, parts ordered and the repairs completed at the same time as the annual service (saving you the additional inconvenience of a second appointment).

 Are any repairs carried out guaranteed?